 Kerala, popularly known as 'God's Own Country', is sandwiched between the Western Ghats and the Arabian Sea.
 Today, the state is among the top 10 tourist hotspots in the world by virtue of its natural splendour.

 A travel to Kerala would take you to its undulating backwaters gliding through the canals and estuaries.
 Count on some amazing spectacle as you skim past paddy fields, coir villages, rustic homes and coconut groves.

-The golden beaches in an eternal affair with the Arabian Sea would have you swept off your feet, the misty hills in green velvet and the alluring fragrance of the tea and coffee plantation would beckon you to a otherworldly sojourn as you travel to Kerala.
-Do not forget to pay a visit to some of the state's national parks and Wildlife sanctuaries.
-You may catch up some rare wild lives in the natural setting.
+The golden beaches in an eternal affair with the Arabian Sea would sweep you off your feet; the misty hills in green velvet and the alluring fragrance of the tea and coffee plantation would beckon you to a worldly sojourn as you travel to Kerala.
+Do not forget to pay a visit to some of the state's national parks and wildlife sanctuaries.
+You may catch up some rare wild lives in the natural surroundings.

 |Location||Southernmost tip of India|

 Karnataka in the north

 |Longitude||74°52' and 77°22' East|

 |Best Time to Visit||October to March|

 |Clothing||Light cotton throughout the year|